Semantic Communications with Variable-Length Coding for Extended Reality: Joint Semantic Coding and Semantic-Channel Coding

 \subsection{Perceptual-friendly wireless image transmission}

 The semantic communication framework for perceptual-friendly wireless image transmission is shown in Fig. \ref{fig:image}.
 As shown in the figure, a semantic encoder is first used to extract semantic information from input images $x$.
 And then, the VL-SCC module described in Section \ref{spatial} will be adopted to transmit the semantic information from the server side to user side.
 Finally, a semantic decoder reconstructs the image from recovered semantic information.
 Denote the reconstructed image as $y$.
-We show the networks used in this task in Table. \ref{tab:my-table}, where networks that have symmetrical architectures with the listed ones are omitted.
+We show the networks used in this task in Table. \ref{tab:my-table}, where networks that have symmetrical architectures with the listed ones are omitted. { In Table. \ref{tab:my-table}, S-Conv denotes signal convolution\footnote{\url{https://www.tensorflow.org/api_docs/python/tfc/layers/SignalConv2D}}, out\_c denotes output channels, and $k\times k$ S1 or S2 denotes $k\times k$ convolution with stride 1 or 2}.
 In this image transmission task, the training loss is also composed of three terms, a data fidelity term, a semantic loss, and a rate loss.

 \textbf{Data fidelity term:} The data fidelity term is defined as $\textit{l}_{2}$ loss between original images $x$ and reconstructed images $y$.
 By minimizing this term, we are optimizing pixel-level error.